romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How can a GitHub organization simplify access management and enhance collaboration among its members?
+Q: How can a GitHub organization simplify access management and enhance collaboration among its members?
 <details><summary>Show the answer</summary><p>

 - **By creating nested teams that reflect the organization's structure, with cascading access permissions and mentions**